One-shot decoupling: Converse

-It can be verified that the two terms, $H_{\min}^{\eps}(A|B)_{\tau}$ and $H_{\max}^\eps(AB)_{\tau} - H_{\min}^{\eps}(B)_{\tau}$, coincide whenever the relevant density operators are essentially flat (i.e. proportional to projectors).
-This is the case for many standard channels, in particular those used in applications (e.g., for state merging, cf.\ Section~\ref{sec:applications}).
+It can also be verified that the two terms, $H_{\min}^{\eps}(A|B)_{\tau}$ (from the achievability in Theorem~\ref{thm:achievability}) and $H_{\max}^{\eps}(A|B)_{\tau}$ (from the converse in Corollary~\ref{cor:conv}), coincide whenever the relevant states are essentially flat (i.e., proportional to projectors).
+This is the case for many channels used in applications (e.g., for state merging, cf.~Section~\ref{sec:applications}).
 Examples of such channels are given in Table~\ref{tb:mapping}.

-In the general case, however, we have no reason to believe that the bound stated in the following converse theorem is optimal.
-In fact, $H_{\max}^\eps(AB)_{\tau} - H_{\min}^{\eps}(B)_{\tau}$ may be arbitrarily larger than $H_{\min}^{\eps}(A|B)_{\tau}$.
-We conjecture that the entropy difference in the converse statement can be replaced by a term of the form $H_{\max}^\eps(A|B)_{\tau}$.
-Furthermore, it is conceivable that Theorem~\ref{thm:achievability} is tight for all channels; we leave this as an open problem.

-\begin{thm} Let $\rho_{AE}\in\cS_{=}(\cH_{AE})$, $\cT_{A\rightarrow B}$ a CPM such that $\tr[J(\cT)]=1$ and $\tau_{AB}=|A|\sqrt{\rho_{A}}J(\cT)\sqrt{\rho_{A}}$.\footnote{Note that in the decoupling theorem (Theorem~\ref{thm:achievability}) the total CPM is of the form $\bar{\cT}=\cT\circ\cU$ where $\cU$ corresponds to a random (but known) unitary applied to the input.
-Equivalently, one may think of $\bar{\cT}$ as a channel that chooses at random a unitary $U$ and outputs the choice of $U$, together with the output of $\cT$.
-In this picture, the marginal input $\rho_A$ given to the mapping $\cT$ is maximally mixed.
-Here, in our formulation of the converse theorem, the mapping $\cT$ is not necessarily prepended by a unitary and the state $\tau$ that appears in the entropy terms of the CPM is given by the more general expression $\tau_{AB}=|A|\sqrt{\rho_{A}}J(\cT)\sqrt{\rho_{A}}$ (rather than $J(\cT)$ as in Theorem~\ref{thm:achievability}, corresponding to the case where $\rho_A$ is fully mixed).
-However, if one applies the converse to a situation where $\cT$ is prepended by a random unitary, the states $\tau$ in the two theorems coincide.} Suppose that
+Furthermore, as we shall explain in the discussion section (Section~\ref{sec:discussion}), the two terms coincide asymptotically for iid channels.